What courses should I take in high school to prepare to major in chemistry?

 Based on our experiences with students in this situation, however, we would strongly recommend that you at least take one semester of freshman chemistry (102 or 117) before attempting sophomore-level courses.
 We have found that even very strong students who attempt to go directly into 200-level courses struggle due to the significant jump in expectations from high school, particularly when dealing with the other stresses of adapting to college life.
 Students are generally much more successful if they first take a semester of freshman chemistry to adapt to college-level chemistry courses before attempting the more challenging 200-level courses.

-If you are unsure about which course to start, contact Dr. Shaughnessy, director of undergraduate studies, for further advice.
+If you are unsure about which course to start, contact Dr. Michael Jennings, director of undergraduate studies, for further advice.